Federal Building and U.S. Courthouse, Dayton

 Conference Rooms The courthouse features two conference rooms with capacities of 30 and 75 people.
 For reservations, contact the Service Desk listed at the top right of this page.

-History and Architectural Features The building was constructed in 1975 by Messer & Sons Construction Company.
-A nine-story, rectangular building with indentations in each wall and an overhang created by the three upper floors, the courthouse features a dark brown exterior with ribbed precast panels, thermal pane mirror glass, and stainless steel trim.
+History and Architectural Features The building was constructed in 1975 by Messer & Sons Construction Company as a nine-story, rectangular building with indentations in each wall and an overhang created by the three upper floors.
+The courthouse features a dark brown exterior with ribbed precast panels, thermal pane mirror glass, and stainless steel trim.

 Art in Architecture The courthouse features two artworks, Gateway by Joseph Konzal and Red Neon Circle Fragments on a Blue Wall by Stephen Antonakos, both commissioned under GSA’s Art in Architecture program.